jobrunr/website/content/en/guides/intro/java-lambda.md

         // ...
 {{< /codetab >}}
 {{< /codetabs >}}

+JobRunr Pro's default setting is an `AnonymousAuthenticationProvider` with `allowAll` authorization rules.
+If this aligns with your requirements, no further action is needed.

+> Note: you can also `denyAll` access using `AnonymousAuthenticationProvider` but this is typically more suitable for a multi-user setting.
+Instead you should disable the dashboard.

+Now, let's configure JobRunr to:

+1. Allow `read-only` access to the dashboard.
+2. Allow viewing and controlling recurring jobs (e.g., `pause`, `resume`, `trigger`, and `edit schedule expressions`).

+### Making the dashboard read-only
+To make your JobRunr dashboard read-only, modify your configuration as follows:

+> This configuration is only suitable when your jobs do not expose confidential data.

 In the code snippet above, we imported the `AnonymousAuthenticationProvider` class and the `readOnly` method from `JobRunrUserAuthorizationRules` to set the authorization rules of the authentication provider.
 Launching the application with this configuration will result in a `403` for any access to endpoints that change the state of jobs, recurring jobs, or servers.